triplepanda/ufabet/README.md

 A significant and correlative option for circumstances where precision is principal is the

-quantum <a href="https://ufa656.com">UFABET</a> (QUB) strategy, which has numerous alluring highlights for testing the electronic
+quantum UFABET (QUB) strategy, which has numerous alluring highlights for testing the electronic

 structure of genuine frameworks.
 It is an unequivocally many-body technique material to both limited and occasional